What is Joint Honours?

 What you will study

-You can study Geology as a joint subject.
+You can study Geology as either a joint, major or minor subject.
 This will determine how many modules you’ll study at each stage.
 Please check your other subject to ensure it is possible to create your chosen combination.

 The modules you study will depend on whether you select Geology as a major, joint, or minor subject.

 You’ll study a selection of modules, such as:

 - Rocks, Minerals and Gemstones (1)* - This module will introduce you to the subject of rocks and minerals and origin of gemstones

 - Fundamental Skills for Geoscientists (2)* - This module is designed to help you develop a range of intellectual, personal and subject-related skills that are fundamental for geoscientists

 - Earth Surface Processes and Environments (1)* - This module will introduce you to the processes which have an impact on the surface of Planet Earth